jean-francoisgiraud/AssetManagementSystems/README.md

 Our company offers management of systems and operations, verification of regulatory compliances, analytics (data analysis and visualization) and personalized support services for this type of activity, for upgrading to standards and for the preparation of grant applications for various programs and governmental grants for municipal infrastructure such as the MAMP, FIMEAU (Fonds pour l'Infrastructure Municipale d'Eau in Quebec), etc. [4,5,6,7,8,9].

 Our working methods comply with FCM standards [3,13].
-Our fees ($70/ hr in 2021) are eligible costs [13 p.17, 14 p.6]).
-In accordance with the General Regime for the Awarding of Municipal Contracts (in Quebec, similar laws are applicable in other provinces) [16], our contracts are below the threshold for a public call for tenders [17,18,19].
+Our fees ($70/ hr in 2021) are eligible costs [13 p.17, 14 p.6].
+In accordance with the provincial general regime for the awarding of municipal contracts [16], our projects are designed to be below the threshold for a public call for tenders [17,18,19].

 Our systems document, analyze, visualize your data and optimize your operations and are:
 - open spreadsheet registers, programs  (.ods .r), collaborative, distributed (internet cloud, git) or local, closed systems (.xls .r files on a private intranet);